 Most notable about J+C’s winter wedding, was their decision to include their two Dachshunds in every aspect of their day.
 The four-legged pair had coordinating outfits, and were guests at not only the ceremony, but the first look and portrait session, too!
 Jenn had puppy cutouts made for the reception’s photo booth as well as dog treat favors for their friends’ animals, too.

-Needless to say, Jenn and Chuck’s Spruce Peak wedding was well planned, SO thoughtful, and insanely gorgeous.
+Needless to say, Jenn and Chuck’s Spruce Peak wedding was well planned, SO thoughtful, and incredibly gorgeous.
 Wishing them the happiest of years together!
-Congrats again, you two – er, four!

 A Spruce Peak Wedding: The Images